 - Ensures a safe and healthy postpartum weight loss

-A lot of women are motivated shortly after giving birth to start losing the baby weight.
-This is also time that women are breastfeeding.
+Many are motivated shortly after giving birth to start losing the baby weight.
+This is also the time that women may be breastfeeding.
 The problem with this combination is that most toxins are stored in fat cells, so when you begin to burn fat, you also mobilize toxins.
-Many toxins are fat soluble, and are very easily removed via breastmilk, which is naturally fatty to help nourish your growing baby.
-By doing a detox protocol before pregnancy, it can decrease the amount of toxins going into your breastmilk, and ultimately to your baby.
+These toxins are fat soluble, and are very easily removed via breast milk, which is naturally fatty to help nourish your growing baby.
+By doing a detox protocol before pregnancy, it can decrease the amount of toxins going into your breast milk, and ultimately to your baby.

-Since detoxing initially mobilizes stored toxins, it is important to perform this under the supervision of a doctor to ensure it is done safely.
-A detox should be done at least 3 months prior to you trying to get pregnant.
-You doctor can also add on nutrients/supplements and herbal medicine that can help the detox process.
+Since detoxing initially mobilizes stored toxins, it is important to perform this under the supervision of a healthcare provider to ensure it is done safely.
+A detox should be done at least 3-6 months prior to trying to get pregnant.
+Your healthcare provider may also add on nutrients/supplements and herbal medicine that can help the detox process.

 2. Assess Egg and Sperm Quality

-To increases your fertility/chances of conceiving you want to have high quality egg and sperm.
-There are changes that you can in your diet and lifestyle that can do just this.
-For men, it takes about 3 months for sperm to made and mature.
-This means you want to start these healthy changes at least 3-4 months before trying to conceive.
+To increases your fertility/chances of conceiving we want to have high quality egg and sperm.
+There are changes that we can make in our diet and lifestyle that can do just this.
+For men, it takes about 3 months for sperm to be made and mature.
+This means we want to start these healthy changes at least 3-4 months before trying to conceive.
 For women, an egg begins its journey to becoming a mature egg almost 6 months beforehand!
 The active period of egg development takes place in the 3 months prior to ovulation.
 This means women should start making these healthy changes 3-6 months prior to trying to conceive.
-You doctor can help you with you maximize your fertility by working with you to come up the best treatment plan for you is.
-They can also help you navigate through making these challenging changes like changing your diet or exercise routine.
+Your healthcare provider can help you maximize your fertility by working with you to come up with a great treatment plan.
+They can also help you navigate through making these challenging changes, like changing your diet or exercise routine.

 3. Address any Current Conditions

-There are some health conditions that need to manage before becoming pregnant, some of which can actually impact your fertility if left unmanaged.
+Optimizing our physical health can help support a healthy, happy pregnancy.
+There are some health conditions that need to be addressed before becoming pregnant, some of which can actually impact your fertility if left unmanaged.
 These include things like anemia, thyroid dysfunction, diabetes, endometriosis, polycystic ovarian syndrome (PCOS) or other nutritional deficiencies.
-Your doctor can help assess if you have any of the conditions and provide you with the appropriate treatment options.
+Your healthcare provider can help assess if you have any of these conditions and provide you with the appropriate treatment options.

 4. Provide Necessary Education

 There is a lot information to consider when thinking of starting family.
-You doctor can help you navigate through this information and help you make educated decisions.
+Your healthcare can help you navigate through this information and help you make educated decisions.
 Some of this information may include:

 - Immunization status

 There are some diseases that are harmful to a growing baby.
 These are called TORCH pathogens, and a few of them can be prevented with vaccines such as rubella.
-Other diseases such as the chicken pox which aren’t necessarily harmful for baby, but can be very serious for the momma.
-If you haven’t had these diseases in the past, or are not vaccinated for these things you should speak with your doctor about getting these vaccines before becoming pregnant.
-You doctor is also able to test you to see if you have immunity to these diseases.
+Other diseases such as the chicken pox, which aren’t necessarily harmful for baby, but can be very serious for momma need to be considered.
+If you haven’t had these diseases in the past, or are not vaccinated for these things, you should speak with your healthcare provider about getting these vaccines before becoming pregnant.
+Your healthcare provider is also able to test you to see if you have immunity to these diseases.

 - Genetic counseling

-You can be informed by genetic testing of many conditions that you or partner may be carrying in your genetics, which can be passed down to your baby.
-These are serious conditions that can lead to mental developmental delays, serious physical disabilities or a short lifespan.
-You will be offered genetic counseling once you are pregnant, usually sometime in the 2nd trimester.
-The downfall of this option is that if the tests come back positive there is more testing that then needs to be done on the growing baby, and may leave the parents having to make difficult decisions about the future of the pregnancy.
-The benefit of doing this before becoming pregnant is that the couple can then be proactive about making decisions that can limit the chances of passing a disease to their baby.
-These are still difficult decision for a couple, but testing before pregnancy gives you more time to weigh the options, rather than waiting until you’re already pregnant.
+Genetic testing can provide insight into conditions that you or partner may be carrying in your genetics.
+Some of these conditions have the potential to be passed down to your baby.
+These are serious conditions that can lead to developmental delays, serious physical disabilities or a short life expectancy.
+You will be offered genetic counseling once you are pregnant, usually sometime in the second trimester.
+The downfall of this option is if the tests come back positive there is more testing that then needs to be done on the growing baby, and may leave the parents having to make difficult decisions about the future of the pregnancy.
+The benefit of doing this before becoming pregnant is that you can then be proactive about making decisions that can limit the chances of passing a condition to your baby.
+These are still difficult decision for couples, but testing before pregnancy gives you more time to weigh the options, rather than waiting until you’re already pregnant.

 - Timed intercourse

 Now comes the fun part… getting pregnant!
-Your doctor can help you figure out your menstrual cycles and help teach you when is the optimal time to be having sex each month.
-They can also recommend tools such as basal body temperature readings, apps to help track you cycles, cervical mucous monitoring or ovulation predictor kits to help better understand your fertility.
+Your healthcare provider can help you learn to track and interpret your menstrual cycles and help teach you when is the optimal time to be having sex each month.
+They can also recommend tools such as basal body temperature readings, apps to help track you cycles, cervical mucous monitoring or ovulation predictor kits (OPKs) to help better understand your fertility.

 5. Provide Support in the Time you Need it Most